Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day1/challange6/description.md

 serverInstance.router("/2/balance")  // Account not found

-// we can keep creating accounts allways with unique ids userId = serverInstance.router("/account/new/10") // account nr 3 create with 10 euros
+// we can keep creating accounts allways with unique ids userId = serverInstance.router("/account/new/10") // account nr 3 created with 10 euros

 ```